Diversifiable Risk Definition

 # Scenario 2

-Instead of putting all money in Google, the firm invests across 4 major IT firms – Google, Facebook, Apple, Accenture keeping the initial investment equal to $ 120,000.
-Let us assume that facebook, apple, and Accenture give much lower returns compared to Google but they are not affected by any regulatory decision.
-Hence even though they don’t give high returns but also did not crash like Google in year 4.
+Instead of putting all its money in Google, it invests across four major IT firms – Google, Facebook, Apple, and Accenture.
+Keeping the initial investment equal to $120,000.
+Let us assume that Facebook, Apple, and Accenture give much lower returns than Google, but they are not affected by any regulatory decision.
+Hence, even though they do not provide high returns, they did not crash like Google in year 4.